A priori error estimates for finite element approximations of regularized level set flows in higher norms: On the realization of Assumptions and

 \section{On the realization of Assumptions \ref{hyp1} and \ref{hyp2}}

 This section is devoted to the explanation that Assumptions \ref{hyp1} and \ref{hyp2} can be indeed realized.
-For this purpose we arrange for convenience here some known arguments and results from the literature.
-We recall first a statement on a polyhedral domain in Lemma~\ref{lem:Zensieck_} using the realization of $H^2$--conforming finite elements form~\cite{MR350260} and general interpolation estimates from~\cite{MR2050138}.
+We recall first a statement on a polyhedral domain in Lemma~\ref{lem:Zensieck_} using the realization of $H^2$--conforming finite elements from~\cite{MR350260} and general interpolation estimates from~\cite{MR2050138}.
 In a second step we extend this result to smooth domains as introduced in Section~\ref{sec:main_result}.
-For this purpose we vary the definition of $\Omega$ within this Section \ref{sec:real}.
+For this purpose we vary the definition of $\Omega$ within this Appendix \ref{sec:real}.
 At first we recall some results from \cite{MR350260} for which we need the following notation: